 Lastly, the weight of the fabric and its subsequent drape make a big effect on how the garment will sit on the person.
 Too heavy and it will not sit right; too light and it will be too sheer for the person to wear.

-Our online fabric specifier is a great place to start, as it shows images and specifications of the fabric, alongside descriptions and advised fabrics in order to help you make the best choice.
+Our online fabric specifier is a great place to start, as it shows images and specifications of each fabric, alongside descriptions, and advises fabrics in order to help you make the best choice.

 There’s a wide choice of textiles to use for upholstery.
 It depends on what you’re looking for.